IceflowRE/unidown/doc/user/usage.rst

 Using UniDown
 =============

-The program is a terminal program (yet), so it runs from the terminal.
+The program is a terminal program, so it runs from the terminal.

 Calling with:

 .. code-block:: none

     unidown